rogaha/devops/README.md

 2. Configurations are migrated as apart of your build pipeline and is therefore treated the same as application code.

-3. You can customizing any of the configuration code without having to deal with JSON or YAML files.
+3. You can customize any of the configuration code without having to deal with JSON or YAML files.

 This project was developed to support the [SaaS Startup Kit](https://gitlab.com/geeks-accelerator/oss/saas-starter-kit) to facilitate getting code to production with minimal additional configuration.